 Nanotechnology is an emerging technology and has led to a new revolution in every field of science.
 Nanoparticles have gained a lot of importance in the research community in recent years.
 This technology has been used in the fields of optics, electronics, and biomedical and materials sciences [1].
-Potent antimicrobial, anticancer, antioxidant agents, drug and gene delivery, etc are some of the highlighted advantages of the nanoparticles in recent years [2-4].
+Potent antimicrobial, anticancer, antioxidant agents, drug, and gene delivery, etc are some of the highlighted advantages of the nanoparticles in the recent years [2-4].
 Nanotechnology deals with nanoparticles that are atomic or molecular aggregates characterized by size less than 100 nm.
-These are actually basic elements derived by modifying their atomic and molecular properties [5,6].
+These are basic elements derived by modifying their atomic and molecular properties [5,6].

-Several conventional methods are used for synthesis of zinc oxide nanoparticles like chemical reduction [7], laser ablation [8], solvothermal, inert gas condensation [9,10], sol-gel method [11].
+Several conventional methods are used for synthesis of nanoparticles like chemical reduction [7], laser ablation [8], inert gas condensation [9,10], sol-gel method [11].
 Even though less time is utilized for synthesizing large quantities of nanoparticles using conventional physical and chemical methods, toxic chemicals are required as capping agents to maintain stability, thus leading to toxicity in the environment.
 "Green synthesis" offers numerous benefits of eco friendliness and compatibility for biomedical applications, where toxic chemicals are not used for the synthesis protocol.
 The use of agricultural wastes [9] or plants and their parts [10], has emerged as an alternative to chemical synthetic procedures because it does not require elaborate processes such as intracellular synthesis and multiple purification steps or the maintenance of microbial cell cultures.

-Gold nanoparticles (AuNP) are superior owing to their nontoxicity, biocompatibility, use in drug and bactericidal activity [7,12,13].
-Contact killing property of gold was studied widely in recent years.
+Copper nanoparticles (CuNP) are superior owing to their nontoxicity, biocompatibility, use in drug and bactericidal activity [12,13].
+Contact killing property of copper was studied widely in recent years.
 Studies have shown that increased bacterial intracellular oxidative stress in the bacterial cell wall due to release of ions from the copper surface which results in bacterial cell lysis [14].
-Synthesis of gold nanoparticles is highly technique sensitive due to its high incidence of oxide layer formation on the nanoparticle surface which will result in reduced antibacterial property [15].
-Tripahala is known for its excellent for anti-inflammatory and the barrier properties [16].
+Synthesis of copper nanoparticles is highly technique sensitive due to its high incidence of oxide layer formation on the nanoparticle surface which will result in reduced antibacterial property [15].